The Ministry of Labour instituted family job-protected leaves, which have been included under the Employment Standards Act, 2000.

-Family caregiver leave is not covered by EI or any other initiative, but the Critically Ill Child Care leave and Crime-Related Child Death or Disappearance leaves are.
+Family caregiver leave is not covered by EI or any other initiative, but the Critically Ill Child Care leave and Crime-Related Child Death or Disappearance leaves and Family Medical leave are.
 You are not required to pay wages during the leave.

 I do not have a large business, do I have to provide these leaves to my employees?